 So now you know what the values on your prescription mean and how to read them.
 The next step is to know where to put those values when making your order on our website.
 First you have to choose the type of lenses you need.

-multifocal lenses, which you need in case you are both (nearsighted and
+Another option are multifocal lenses, which you need in case you are both

-farsighted).
-Also your prescription will contain the value for addition in this
+(nearsighted and farsighted).
+Also your prescription will contain the value for

 The last option you have on our website in to choose glasses with blue light protection, but this is an option for individuals without diopter.